Fly to San José, Costa Rica

 Ballestas beauty before savoring pisco

-This morning, we’ll transfer from Pisco to the seaside town of Paracas where we’ll board speedboats bound for the Ballestas Islands, a rugged salt desert and wildlife sanctuary home to diving Guanay cormorants, curious Humboldt penguins, languishing fur seals and sea lions, as well as the stunning rock formations that comprise this archipelago.
+This morning, we’ll transfer from Pisco to the seaside town of Paracas where we’ll board safari speedboats bound for the Ballestas Islands, a rugged salt desert and wildlife sanctuary home to diving Guanay cormorants, curious Humboldt penguins, languishing fur seals and sea lions, as well as the stunning rock formations that comprise this archipelago.
 Unforgettable Moment: Often dubbed the Galapagos in miniature, the Ballestas are known for an extensive bird population, including Peruvian pelicans and boobies, red-legged cormorants, Inca terns, and more.
-Dolphins are also frequent visitors, so be on the lookout!
+Dolphins are also frequent visitors, so have your camera ready and be on the lookout!

 Afterward, we’ll head to a local vineyard for a tour and tasting of pisco, beloved regional liquor and Peru’s national drink.
 Cultural Discovery: An indigenous word meaning “bird” — a nod to the longstanding wildlife in this region — pisco is a popular grape brandy and the star ingredient of the pisco sour, comprised of egg white, lime juice, simple syrup, and bitters.

-Reap the spoils of your luxurious ship with a day at sea
+Reap the spoils of your luxurious expedition vessel with a day at sea

 We’ll spend a day at sea as we sail toward Arica.
 Take this time to relax aboard your state-of-the-art Hurtigruten vessel, built by Rolls-Royce and outfitted with luxurious amenities including a wellness center, sleek sundeck, hot tubs, and large outdoor infinity pool perfect for taking in some sun while simultaneously taking in the unforgettable South American views.